jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/command-line.md

 Options:

+* `--health-check-path`: Defines the URL to be used as a health check for the default server.
+Defaults to `/healthz`.
 * `--healthz-port`: Defines the port number haproxy-ingress should listen to.
 Defaults to `10254`.
 * `--profiling`: Configures if the profiling URI should be enabled.
 Defaults to `true`.
 * `--stats-collect-processing-period`: Defines the interval between two consecutive readings of haproxy's `Idle_pct`, used to generate `haproxy_processing_seconds_total` metric. haproxy updates Idle_pct every `500ms`, which makes that the best configuration value, and it's also the default if not configured.
 Values higher than `500ms` will produce a less accurate collect.
 Change to 0 (zero) to disable this metric.

+---

+## --sync-period

+Configures the default resync period of the Kubernetes client's informer factory.
+Defaults to 10 minutes.

 ---